-The Program is an investment option within an employer's existing plan and does not have the authority from the employer to designate a Qualified Default Investment Option or "QDIA".
+The Program is an investment option within an employer's existing Planplan and does not have the authority from the employer to designate a Qualified Default Investment Option or "QDIA".
 The Program may provide for a default investment option when a plan participant has not made an affirmative investment election, or if directed by the employer on behalf of their participants (in which the option may become a QDIA).

 The Program provides for a default investment option when a plan participant has not made an affirmative investment election.
-The Board has chosen the Moderate Allocation Model with an assumed target retirement age of 65 as the default investment option.
+The Board has chosen to utilize the Moderate Allocation Model with an assumed target date funds consistent with the participant's retirement age of 65 as the default investment option.
 The Board shall monitor the investment option in accordance with the investment guidelines and criteria section of this policy.